cocos/cocos-docs/en/audio-system/audiosource.md

 # AudioSource Component Reference

-The AudioSource component is used to control the playback of music and sound effects.
+The AudioSource component controls the playback of music and sound effects.

 ![audioSource](audio/audiosource.png)